onap/aai-model-loader/Readme.md

 # Introduction

-The A&AI Model Loader Service is an application that facilitates distribution and ingestion of new service and resource models from SDC to A&AI.
+The A&AI Model Loader Service is an application that facilitates the distribution and ingestion of new service and resource models from the SDC to the A&AI.

 ## Features